jpuritz/dDocent/tutorials/Reference Assembly Tutorial.md

 #RADseq Reference Assembly Tutorial
 Designed by Jon Puritz

-#BEFORE STARTING MAKE SURE TO `cd` INTO THE `D1W` DIRECTORY IN YOUR ~/GROUP/USER account!
+#BEFORE STARTING MAKE SURE TO `cd` INTO THE `D1W` DIRECTORY IN YOUR ~/GROUP/USER DIRECTORY!
 PLEASE ASK IF YOU ARE UNSURE!

 ##GOALS
 1. To demultiplex samples with process_radtags and rename samples